MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-material-budget-line.md

 ms.author: nimaski
 ---

-# Project material budget line.
+# Project material budget lines

 **_Applies to:_** _Lite deployment - deal to proforma invoicing._

-This article explains how to create a budget line for the transaction class Material.
+This article explains how to create budget lines for the **Material** transaction class.

 A project budget has budget lines that are a snapshot of the budgeted quantity and amount.
 Project budget lines can be created under three transaction classes:

 - A **Time** budget line tracks the recorded and approved time of bookable resources against the project.
 - A **Material** budget line tracks the consumed materials that are approved against the project.
 - An **Expense** budget line tracks the approved expenses against the project.

-> [!Note]
+> [!NOTE]
 > Budget dimensions should be unique across all budget lines.
 You can't create multiple budget lines that have the same dimensions.

 ## Create a Material budget line